h2oai/h2o-llmstudio/documentation/docs/get-started/llm-studio-flow.md

 ---
-description: The flow of creating and fine-tuning large language models using H2O LLM Studio can be summarized in five sequential steps.
+description: The flow of creating and fine-tuning large language models using H2O LLM Studio.
 ---
 # Model flow